For the purpose of this chapter, the following definitions apply:

 (3) Any other applicable state or federal laws and rules.

-(D) A community health worker shall demonstrate competence and accountability in performing nursing tasks or activities as delegated by a registered nurse, including, but not limited to, the following:
+(D) A community health worker shall demonstrate competence and accountability in performing nursing tasks as delegated by a registered nurse, including, but not limited to, the following:

-(1) Consistent performance of nursing tasks or activities as delegated by a registered nurse; and
+(1) Consistent performance of nursing tasks as delegated by a registered nurse; and

-(2) Consulting with the supervising nurse in a timely manner to facilitate appropriate referral, consultation, or intervention when a community health worker identifies factors or conditions adversely affecting, or potentially affecting, a client’s health status.
+(2) Consulting with the supervising nurse in a timely manner to facilitate referral, consultation, or intervention when a community health worker identifies factors or conditions adversely affecting, or potentially affecting, a patient's health status.

 (E) A community health worker shall, in a timely manner:

-(1) Perform the nursing tasks or activities as delegated by a registered nurse, unless the community health worker believes or should have reason to believe any of the following:
+(1) Perform the nursing tasks as delegated by a registered nurse, unless the community health worker believes or should have reason to believe any of the following:

-(a) Performing the nursing task or activity is harmful or potentially harmful to the client;
+(a) Performing the nursing task would be harmful or potentially harmful to the patient;

-(b) The nursing task or activity is contraindicated by other documented information;
+(b) The nursing task is contraindicated by other documented information; or

-(d) The nursing task or activity is not properly authorized; or
+(c) The nursing task has not been properly authorized.

-(2) Seek clarification of the appropriateness of any delegated nursing task or activity if the community health worker believes, or should have reason to believe, any of the following:
+(2) Clarify the direction received from the delegating nurse if the community health worker believes, or should have reason to believe, any of the following:

-(a) Performing the nursing task or activity is harmful or potentially harmful to the client;
+(a) Performing the nursing task would be harmful or potentially harmful to the patient;

-(b) The nursing task or activity is contraindicated by other documented information;
+(b) The nursing task is contraindicated by other documented information;

-(d) The nursing task or activity is not properly authorized; or
+(c) The nursing task has not been properly authorized; or

-(e) The condition of the client has changed.
+(d) The condition of the patient has changed.

-(F) When clarifying the appropriateness of a nursing task or activity the community health worker shall, in a timely manner:
+(F) When clarifying a nursing task the community health worker shall, in a timely manner:

 (1) Consult with the supervising registered nurse to explain the cause of concern;